Exploring Cape Town

 Hipsters, visitors, and city slickers all meet at this communal watering hole on Kloof Street.
 Their craft beer and pizza has great appeal, but it’s the vibe that will give you a taste of Cape Town life.
 It also helps that they’re located right next door to Once in Cape Town, one of the top backpackers in town.
-The surrounding area also has other great places you could bar hop to, like Jerry’s Burger Bar, the Fat Cactus or Tiger’s Milk.
+The surrounding area also has other great places you could bar hop to.
 If you need a sweet end to your evening the nearby Myog frozen yoghurt joint as well as Unframed artisan ice creamery are both open until late.

 This wonderful seaside neighbourhood is a great place to visit for fish and chips, a walk along the beach, and gift shopping.
 Stroll down the main road and you’ll find many great eateries to grab a bite (the Brass Bell, Kalkies, and Cape to Cuba have fantastic views and drinks).
 The views are fantastic and you’ll really get that small town feeling as you take in the surrounds.